 Under her leadership, her team has also built a maintenance facility and indoor athletic facility.

 Ms. Bergwall oversees the Operations Services Division, which is responsible for the district's facilities and vehicle fleets.
-The Operations Services Division manages capital improvements, the maintenance of buildings, facility use, plant operations and warehouse, as well as transportation services.
+The Operations Services Division manages capital improvements, the maintenance of buildings, facility use, plant operations and warehouse.

 Ashley Bowser, Chief Technology Officer